 Why Do We Need Open Source Compliance?

 A good mental model to apply to this topic is the concept of supply chains.
 Every organization has external and internal supply chains.
 Software (and everything else) often comes from a third-party supplier.
 It is ingested into an organization and moves through the organization in various internal or external products and services.
-Finally, when software is brought into an organization and when it is distributed outside the organization there are considerations regarding intellectual property.
+Finally, when software is brought into an organization and when it is distributed outside the organization, there are considerations regarding intellectual property.
 Tracking the supply chain is key.

 Open Source license compliance is about addressing these requirements from the perspective of open source license obligations.
-Failure to do this can have negative implications for M&A due diligence, legal actions, injunctions and bad publicity.
+Failure to do this can have negative implications for mergers and acquisitions (M&A) due diligence, legal actions, injunctions and bad publicity.

 How Do We Address Open Source Compliance in Practice?